jalajthanaki/DataScience_Interview_Seminar/README.md

 # Unriddle Data Science Interview Process

-This is the presentation on - What are the key points one should consider if they will be appearing in Data Science jobs.
+This is the presentation on - What are the key points one should consider if they will be appearing in Data Science job interviews.

 ## Outline
 This presentation includes the following outline